-Cloud computing is so flexible that you can allocate varying compute resources with changes in demand.
+With cloud computing, you can adjust compute resources to meet changing demands.
 For example, you can buy extra online storage for your chatbot system as you receive increasing customer inquiries over time.
 You’d pay for as much online storage as you use.

 But this ability is often confusing.
 Is it cloud elasticity?
 Or is it cloud scalability?